Last Updated on April 9, 2026

 Top 8 Reasons to Oppose the Seal Hunt

-- PETA is targeting the commercial seal slaughter, not the Inuit hunt
+- Specific Targeting: PETA targets commercial slaughter, not the Inuit hunt.

-- The Canadian government spends millions of taxpayer dollars every year to keep the seal slaughter going.
+- Taxpayer Cost: The government spends millions to subsidize the hunt.

 Media Footage from our Topless Protest Against Commercial Seal Slaughter in Toronto